MotiaDev/chessarena-ai/README.md

 ## Preparation

 There are two environment variables you need to configure.
-Open up the `.env` file and add the following:
+Open up the `.env` file under `stream-api` folder and add the following:

 ```bash
 OPENAI_API_KEY=your-openai-api-key